Giovani-Merlin/bet/README.md

 ## Architecture

-BET's core architecture revolves around the Bi-Encoder model.
+BET`s core architecture revolves around the Bi-Encoder model.
 It consists of two separate encoders: one for queries and another for the input data (e.g., abstracts of Wikipedia pages).
 The encoders map the input text to dense vector representations, which capture semantic information and similarities between different texts.

 The framework leverages the power of PyTorch Lightning to efficiently train and manage the Bi-Encoder model.